Skip to content

 What is the difference between Spanish words and Spanish phrases?

 This page lists single words by theme — nouns, verbs, adjectives, and question words.
-For ready-to-speak sentences like "Where is the station?" or "I would like a coffee," see our basic Spanish phrases guide, which groups full expressions by situation.
+For ready-to-speak sentences like "Where is the station?" or "I would like a coffee," see our essential Spanish phrases guide, which groups full expressions by situation.

 Q06